Closing the Gap between TD Learning and Supervised Learning with $Q$-Conditioned Maximization: GC Rein SL : G oal- C onditioned Rein forced Supervised Learning

 \subsubsection{Estimating goal-reaching probability/$Q$-function}

 The central aim of goal-conditioned RL is to identify the best action for a given state and goal to maximize the chance of reaching the given goal.
 To achieve this, the first requirement of our method necessitates a precise estimation of the $Q$-function $Q^{\beta}(s,a,g)$ under the goals appeared in the dataset.
-Drawing on previous research \citep{wu2022supported,liu2024beyond} and \cref{theorem:1}, we use CVAE for estimating the goal-reaching probability/$Q$-function. \cref{cvae} succinctly illustrates this process.
+Drawing on previous research \citep{zhai2024normalizing,ghugare2025normalizing} and \cref{theorem:1}, we employ Normalizing Flows to directly estimate the goal-reaching probability/$Q$-function. \cref{NF} succinctly illustrates this process.